hybridly/hybridly/docs/guide/exception-handling.md

 In production, it's necessary to extend the exception handler so it returns a valid hybrid response even when an exception has been thrown.

-Usually, this consists of returning an `error` page component with the exception's details.
+Usually, this consists of returning an `error` view component with the exception's details.

 Hybridly makes this fairly simple by providing a `HandlesHybridExceptions` trait.
-When adding this trait to the exception handler, the `renderHybridResponse` method should be overriden to return the `error` page component.
+When adding this trait to the exception handler, the `renderHybridResponse` method should be overriden to return the `error` view component.

 ```php
 namespace App\Exceptions;